dyno-might/dyno-might.github.io/_posts/2022-06-20-ikea-purifier.md

 These tests... are not credible.

 Take the 3.0-micron tests on medium, where Wirecutter claims "virtually all" particles were removed.
 If we take that to mean 99%, that implies a CADR of 236.2.
 (The math is below.)
-That is 75% higher than what the manufacturer's claimed performance on *high*.
+That is 75% higher than the manufacturer's claimed performance on *high*.

-It also contradicts the Wirecutter's own tests. , they tested the same purifier on medium in a (smaller) 1215 t³ room and found only *92%* of particles were removed.
+It also contradicts the Wirecutter's own tests.
+On a different page, they tested the same purifier on medium in a (smaller) 1215 t³ room and found only *92%* of particles were removed.
 This implies a (plausible) CADR of just 98.1.

 So we can either (a) accept that the purifier's performance randomly varies by a factor of more than 2.4, or (b) conclude that the Wirecutter did an extremely shoddy job of running these tests.